Joshua's Installation as Head of the Nation

 Joshua would have found the strength of the Canaanites intimidating for two reasons.
 First, because they threatened the safety and success of his armies.
 Second, because they put his counsel of many years ago to the test.
 He had urged Israel to enter the land, saying confidently that they would triumph over the Canaanites.
 Now, to demonstrate that his counsel had been the wiser, he must lead Israel to victory over them.
 To remove this cause of anxiety, God promised that no foe could stand against Joshua (v.
 5).

 - Joshua was now the supreme leader over a nation numbering perhaps two million people, a nation with a history of being extremely difficult to lead.
 God more than once had called them "a stiff-necked people" (Exod.
 32:9; 33:3, 5; 34:9; Deut.
 9:6, 13; 10:16).
 No doubt Joshua sensed a real possibility that they might rebel against him as they had against Moses.
-Perhaps they might repeat the scene of years gone by when the whole multitude tried to slay him (Num.
+Perhaps they might repeat the scene of years gone by when the whole multitude tried to slay him when he took an unpopular stand at Moses' side (Num.
 14:6-10).
 How did God deal with this fear?
 In His assurances to Joshua, He told him the measures he could take to keep his followers from mutiny.
 God said, "This book of the law shall not depart out of thy mouth" (v.
 8), and also, "Observe to do according to all the law" (v.
 7).
 In other words, he need not fear revolt if he faithfully schooled the Israelites in the law and if he himself set an example of keeping it fully.
 If the people walked in God’s law, they would not reject God’s leader.

 - Joshua rightly felt dependent on God for success.
 Yet with this sense of his own need for God’s help, he doubtless also had a fear that God might abandon him.
 After all, God had once before threatened to remove His presence from the nation.
 While Moses was receiving the law on Mt.
 Sinai, the people made a golden calf and worshiped it with sensual rites after the manner of pagan religion.
 In His anger, God directed Moses to continue leading the people into Canaan, but He would not accompany them.
 Rather, He would send an angel to serve as their guide.
 He said, "I will not go up in the midst of thee; for thou art a stiffnecked people: lest I consume thee in the way" (Exod.
 33:3).
 When Moses pleaded with Him not to remove His presence, the Lord relented.
 Yet now, years later, Joshua was perhaps worried that the people might still become so wayward that the Lord would break fellowship with them.
 But the Lord relieved this fear by promising that He would never depart from Israel so long as Joshua stood as their leader.
 He assured Joshua, "I will not fail thee, nor forsake thee" (v.
 5).